michaldziuba03/code-samples/social-login/README.md

   "providerId": "42580000"
 }
 ```

+#### Pros:
+- easiest to implement

+#### Cons:
+- bad user experience - most people expects your application to link their social accounts connected to the same email address

 ### Second method - user can login with multiple providers
 The second is more complex and requires 2 entities.
 User can link multiple authentication providers (connected to the same email address) to a single account.